 · Collaborating with other liaison librarians, particularly colleagues in UML’s Special Collections, University Archives, and the Cuban Heritage Collection, to provide coordinated library services for interdisciplinary and multi-disciplinary learning, teaching and research activities at the University.

 · Maintaining familiarity with research trends in the relevant disciplines and advising UML leadership about the ways these trends may inform or necessitate changes in library services and support.

 · Contributing actively to the development of UML Learning and Research Services by sharing professional expertise, knowledge and ideas with the community of liaison librarians and functional specialists who support students and faculty.

-· Maintaining familiarity with current and emerging approaches to scientific education, e.g., the use of flipped and active classrooms, and ways to incorporate information and digital literacies into such environments, while working collaboratively with teaching faculty.
+· Maintaining familiarity with current and emerging approaches in education, e.g., the use of flipped and active classrooms, and ways to incorporate information and digital literacies into such environments, while working collaboratively with teaching faculty.

 · Supervising and training student employees, when appropriate.